John Mayer: Battle Studies (2009)

 Australian artist Guy Sebastian invited Mayer to collaborate on three songs from his 2009 album Like It Like That.
 Mayer also played guitar on the title track of Crosby Loggins' debut LP, Time to Move.

 On July 7, 2009, Mayer performed an instrumental guitar version of Michael Jackson's "Human Nature" at Jackson's televised memorial service.
 He co-wrote "World of Chances" with Demi Lovato for Lovato's second album Here We Go Again, released later that month.

 After the overwhelming success of Continuum, Mayer confessed to be intimidated with beginning on a follow-up.
 However, he stated, "I think it got a lot easier when I realized that no matter what I do, it's not going to be Continuum, good or bad."
 On November 17, 2009, Mayer's fourth studio album, Battle Studies, debuted at number one on the U.S. Billboard 200 album chart.
 The first single, "Who Says", was released on September 24, 2009, in advance of the album, followed on October 19 by "Heartbreak Warfare" and "Half of My Heart" on June 21, 2010.
 The accompanying arena tour grossed USD45 million.
 Despite the album's commercial success, critics reactions were mixed.
-Some reviews glowed, calling it his "most adventurous", others called the album "safe" and noted that "Mayer the singer-songwriter and Mayer the man about town sometimes seem disconnected, like they don't even belong in the same body".
+Some reviews glowed, calling it his "most adventurous", while others called the album "safe" and noted that "Mayer the singer-songwriter and Mayer the man about town sometimes seem disconnected, like they don't even belong in the same body".
 Mayer admitted to Rolling Stone that he thought Battle Studies was not his best album.